 Mr Gopi Kannan Thirukonda is a member of the Board since 2010 and is also the Chief Financial Officer and Whole-time Director of Atul Ltd. Mr Thirukonda is a Fellow Member of the Institute of Chartered Accountants of India, the Institute of Cost and Management Accountants of India and the Institute of Company Secretaries of India.
-He holds a postgraduate diploma in Management from Indian Institute of Management, Ahmedabad.
+He holds a postgraduate diploma in Management from Indian Institute of Management.
+Ahmedabad.

 Mr Abhay Jadeja is a member of the Board since 2010.
-Mr Jadeja is a partner in Crawford Bayley & Co, a firm of Solicitors and Advocates.
+Mr Jadeja is a Managing Partner in Jadeja & Satiya, Advocates, a partnership firm.
 He holds a graduate degree in law from the University of Mumbai.

 Mr Sujal Shah is a member of the Board since 2010.
-Mr Shah is a founder partner of SSPA & Co Chartered Accountants.
-He is a Fellow Member of Institute of Chartered Accountants of India.
+Mr Shah holds a graduate degree in Commerce.
+He is a founder partner of SSPA & Co, Chartered Accountants.
+He is a Fellow Member of the Institute of Chartered Accountants of India.

 Ms Mahalakshmi Subramanian is a member of the Board since 2014.
-Ms Subramanian is a Member of Institutional Ethics Committee at ESI postgraduate Institute of Medical Sciences and Research.
-She is a Fellow Member of Institute of Chartered Accountants of India and is a Certified Financial Risk Manager from The Global Association of Risk Professionals.
+Ms Subramanian holds a graduate degree in Commerce.
+She is a Fellow Member of the Institute of Chartered Accountants of India and is a Certified Financial Risk Manager from the Global Association of Risk Professionals.